spencertiberi/manual50/notes/cs50curriculum.md

     - Good opportunity to collaborate with other teachers.
   - study.cs50.net
     - Extra practice problems and slides for students.
-  - CS50 Quizbank
+  - CS50 Quiz Bank
     - Students can go to see questions used by CS50 in the past 10 years.
     - Teachers can use it to create quizzes as pdf or word documents.

 ### Resources
-- lectures
+- Lectures
   - Notes, transcripts, and videos excerpted topically.
   - CS50 Video Player
     - Picture in picture with current slides displayed.